The Painting Process

 More information about the canvas and linens I use are found here:

 All paints I use are of a professional artist grade.
 I use a selection of brands depending on the pigments used by manufacturers.
 My palette selection is based on knowledge of these pigments in order to ensure stability and longevity.
-Brands I currently use include, Art Spectrum, Master Class, Michael Harding, Old Holland, Winsor and Newton, and Gamblin.
+Brands I currently use include, Michael Harding, Williamsburg, Blue Ridge Oils Old Holland and Gamblin.
 All paints contain a high pigment content and are blended in linseed oil that gives the strongest adhesion to canvas when dry.

 Finally after the painting is completely cured (6 months) I apply 3 - 4 layers of permanent protective varnish (Soluvar) that is archival but removable if needed.
 Another advantage of using this varnish over more traditional ones is that it does not yellow with time.
 If an oil painting is sold before six months two layers of retouch varnish are applied.
 Varnishing always gives the painting protection from any environmental factors (including UV) that can damage the paint or stability of the pigments.